What is the Home Ownership and Equity Protection Act (HOEPA)?

 Whether it’s finances or food, Troy is constantly fascinated by the ways in which money and life intersect, and the social and cultural issues reflected in service journalism.
 She’s a firm believer in the importance of financial literacy.

-My father had died, and I was selling our old home.
-I’d accepted an all-cash offer, but once in contract, allowed the buyers a generous (nearly three month) period to inspect the property, plan their renovations, etc. Even though the place was being sold “as is” (in its current condition), they kept questioning the condition of everything, which I dutifully answered or provided paperwork on.
-Then, roughly one week before the scheduled closing, a new issue reared its head: They suddenly got scared the house had asbestos.
+Home transactions can be traumatic, as I know first-hand.
+After my father died, I was selling our old home “as is” (in its current condition).
+I’d accepted an all-cash offer, allowing the buyers a generous (nearly three month) period to inspect the property, plan their renovations, etc. One week before the scheduled closing, they suddenly got scared the house had asbestos.
 Would I pay for a special inspection, and removal if it were true?
 Or else, the implication was, the deal was off.

 I nearly panicked: Could I afford — financially and emotionally — to put the house back on the market, especially since the prime summer selling season was nearly over?
 But after a quick look at our purchase-and-sales agreement, clarity returned.
 “Remind these folks of the contractual facts of life,” I instructed my real estate broker.
 They had agreed – in writing — to buy the home as is, meaning with no repairs or concessions on my, the seller’s, part.
 That was our deal.
 If they reneged now, I would sue them for breach of contract (and win, a real estate attorney told me).